Various types of Mutual Fund schemes exist to cater to different needs of different people. Largely there are three types mutual funds.

 - “Large Cap” funds which invest predominantly in companies that run large established business

-- “Mid Cap” funds which invest in mid-sized companies.
+- “Mid Cap funds” which invest in mid-sized companies. funds which invest in mid-sized companies.

 - “Small Cap” funds that invest in small sized companies